-After 4 years and nearly $1 million mobilized to meet Athens’ most pressing needs, we’re expanding this program to Atlanta in 2020 beginning in DeKalb County.
+After 4 years and $1 million mobilized to meet Athens’ most pressing needs, we’re expanding this program to Atlanta in 2020 beginning in DeKalb County.
 Why?
 Because good companies are good citizens, but not all corporate philanthropy channels its resources where they matter the most.

 DIY philanthropy is admirable—crucial, even—but aligning the strategies of local organizations is better.

 Click here to read the Get Comfortable Atlanta program brief, which provides a historical program overview as well as highlighting 2020 revisions.